Plenty of drama heading into final week of NFL's regular season

 The Giants-Cowboys game at 1 p.m. is filled with potential playoff implications, but not until the Washington-Philly game is decided.
 The Giants-Cowboys winner will capture the division title if the Eagles beat Washington, which means it will be roughly 7 ½ hours before the NFC East is decided.

-If Dallas wins the division, it would be their second divisional title in the last three years.
-If the Giants win the NFC East, it would be their first divisional title since the 2011 season, the last time they won a Super Bowl.
-It would also mark the first team in NFL history that a 6-10 team would reach the playoffs - a bit of ignominious history, for sure, but one the Giants certainly will take.
+If the Cowboys and Eagles win, Dallas will capture its second division title in the last three years.
+If the Giants finish first, it will be their first divisional title since the 2011 season, the last time they won a Super Bowl.
+They also would become the first 6-10 team in NFL history to reach the playoffs — a bit of ignominious history, for sure, but one the Giants certainly will take.

 It’s win-and-in when the Cardinals visit the Rams on Sunday.
 While Seattle has captured the NFC West title, the Cardinals and Rams are fighting for a wild-card spot.
-It won’t be easy for the Rams, who have lost their starting quarterback, Jared Goff, to a fractured thumb, and their top receiver, Cooper Kupp (COVID-19 list).
-Cardinals quarterback Kyler Murray is still bothered by a knee injury, but it’s not enough to keep him out of the lineup.
+It won’t be easy for the Rams, who have lost starting quarterback Jared Goff to a fractured thumb and their top receiver, Cooper Kupp (COVID-19 list).
+Cardinals quarterback Kyler Murray still is bothered by a knee injury, but it’s not enough to keep him out of the lineup.

 The Bears, who started off 5-1 but then lost six straight games, have rallied to win their final three and can get into the tournament as a wild card by beating longtime rival Green Bay at Soldier Field.